lugia19/ErrorPatcher/README.md

 Special thanks to Tungsten for making the texture edits and darktossgen for the English translation, as well as putting up with all my rants.

 This program leverages the [UnityPy](https://pypi.org/project/UnityPy/) library to modify the game assets.
 Special thanks to its developer for helping me figure out how to use it properly.
-If you'd like to know more about how the patch itself works, as well as how to make something similar for other games, I made [this video]().
+If you'd like to know more about how the patch itself works, as well as how to make something similar for other games, I made [this video]() (Currently rendering, will be uploaded soon!).